 Why does Chrome Hearts do little press?

-Celebrities and Chrome Hearts collaborations can serve as a sort of press and marketing for the brand, but it is not nearly as much press for the average brand.
-Richard Stark does not believe in press and putting Chrome Hearts up for view on the Internet.
-This philosophy goes back to his earlier days: “When I was growing up, if you bought an album, you were lucky if it said anything on it.
-You were lucky if there was a picture.
+While celebrity collaborations and Chrome Hearts marketing can serve as a form of publicity and marketing for the brand, they are not nearly as powerful as they can be for the average brand.
+Richard Stark does not believe in the press or putting Chrome Hearts on the Internet for public viewing.
+His philosophy goes back to his childhood when he was a child: “When you bought an album, you were fortunate if there was anything on it.
+You were very lucky if there was a picture.
 You didn’t know anything, couldn’t look it up – and it was kinda cool.
 Now it’s just all there at your fingertips.”
-In other words, Richard Stark loves the surprise aspect of not knowing what you are getting until you actually get it and wants to keep this aspect with Chrome Hearts through little press.
+It is clear that Richard Stark loves the surprise aspect of not knowing what you are going to receive until you receive it, and he wishes to preserve this aspect through Chrome Hearts.

 The Little Press They Do